Mark I. Bane

 - Currently representing the Official Committee of Unsecured Creditors of Magnum Hunter Resources Corporation, an independent oil and gas exploration and production company now in chapter 11 in the District of Delaware.

 - Currently representing Doral Financial Corporation, a former bank holding company now in chapter 11 in the Southern District of New York.

 - Representing a financially troubled health care system, with several individual facilities.

 - Currently representing investors in the acquisition of financially distressed entities in various industries, including pharmaceuticals, healthcare, and media.

 - Represented leading provider of global enterprise communications systems in its acquisition of the multinational enterprise solutions business of what had been North America’s biggest maker of telecom equipment (this bankruptcy involved simultaneous proceedings in the U.S., Canada, and Europe).

 - Represented a group of private equity financiers in the section 363 acquisition of substantially all of the assets of the bankruptcy estate of one of the largest modular home builders in North America.

 Ad hoc committees

-- Currently represents ad hoc committee of holders of Second Priority Senior Secured Notes of a Mexican satellite operator.
+- Represented ad hoc committee of holders of Second Priority Senior Secured Notes of a Mexican satellite operator.